 Because of my love of spiritual exploration and my interest in death and dying, I was drawn to study Buddhism more deeply.
 I found this path to be extraordinarily fulfilling, helping me to learn how to work with my mind and habits, and to be present and compassionate to myself and others.

 Upon returning to the United States, I expanded my understanding of spiritual care from other spiritual traditions and completed chaplaincy training in Clinical Pastoral Education.
-Providing spiritual care and guidance in a level one trauma hospital taught me how to hold my seat in the face of overwhelming human atrocities and suffering.
+Providing spiritual care and guidance in a level one trauma hospital taught me the importance of holding my seat in the face of overwhelming human illness, atrocity and suffering.

-Returning to my roots in somatic psychology, I became certified as a Hakomi Therapist (mindfulness-based, body-centered psychotherapy) and have been working with individuals and couples in private practice since 2011.
-I am trained in MDMA-Assisted Psychotherapy through MAPS (Multidisciplinary Association of Psychedelic Studies) and am currently a Cohort Leader in the Naropa Certificate Program in Psychedelic Assisted Therapies.
-As a life-long learner, I am continue to follow my passions.
-I am studying Internal Family Systems Therapy (IFS), Archetypal Astrology and traditional earth-based healing modalities.
+Returning to my roots in somatic psychology, I became certified as a Hakomi Therapist (mindfulness-based, body-centered psychotherapy), and have studied Internal Family Systems (IFS).
+I have been working with individuals and couples in private practice since 2011.
+I am trained in MDMA-Assisted Psychotherapy through MAPS (Multidisciplinary Association of Psychedelic Studies) and served as a Cohort Leader in the first Naropa Certificate Program in Psychedelic Assisted Therapies.

 In private practice in Colorado since 2011 (Registered Psychotherapist through DORA Colorado and Spiritual Director)